replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 text interface showing the results of the analyzers you added.

 ![Complete Support Bundle Analysis](../assets/complete-support-bundle-analysis.png)

-Note the failure in for the `harbor-jobservice` workload.
-This may be the cause of the unavailable application that we observed in the Vendor Portal.
-We'll take a look into the support bundle in the next step to see if it helps us diagnose the issue.

 Press `q` to leave the support bundle analyzers interface.